FgForrest/evitaDB/documentation/user/en/get-started/create-first-database.md

 ## Define a new catalog with a schema

-Now you can use <LangSpecific to="java"><SourceClass>evita_api/src/main/java/io/evitadb/api/EvitaContract.java</SourceClass></LanguageSpecific>
+Now you can use <LanguageSpecific to="java"><SourceClass>evita_api/src/main/java/io/evitadb/api/EvitaContract.java</SourceClass></LanguageSpecific>
-<LangSpecific to="csharp"><SourceClass>EvitaDB.Client/EvitaClient.cs</SourceClass></LanguageSpecific>
+<LanguageSpecific to="csharp"><SourceClass>EvitaDB.Client/EvitaClient.cs</SourceClass></LanguageSpecific>
 to define a new catalog and create predefined schemas for multiple collections: `Brand`, `Category` and `Product`.
 Each collection contains some attributes (either localized or non-localized), category is marked as a hierarchical entity that forms a tree, product is enabled to have prices:

 <SourceCodeTabs requires="/documentation/user/en/get-started/example/complete-startup.java" local>